 - married couples

 - sexual partnerships

-- wanting to improve their current relationship
+- wanting to improve the current relationship

 - feeling betrayed

-- trying to understand their partner better
+- trying to understand a partner better

-- in need of advice.
+- in need of advice

 Who needs relationship advice?